Duration: One day course: 9.30am - 5pm, including lunch.

 Includes: Two free books, 20 pages of handouts, slides

 Also available in-house - contact Jon for details.

 Includes a free copy of Jon Reed's book Get Up to Speed with Online Marketing PLUS a PDF download of Jon Reed's forthcoming ebook The Publishing Talk Guide to Blogging.

 Whether you plan to start a new blog or want to improve your existing blog, this practical one-day workshop will help you with the technicalities and strategies required.
 It covers how to set up your blog using WordPress, what to write, and how to manage, market and monetize your blog.

-Blogging is the essential starting point for your social media presence.
+Blogging is the essential starting point for your social media strategy.
 It powers the content engine needed to engage people on social networks and drive traffic to your website.
 You will come away with your own blog created during the session (or improved, if you already have one), plus a strategy for managing and promoting it, and lots of ideas for blog posts that will keep people coming back to your site.

 By the end of the session participants will:

 - have created (or improved) their own blog

 - understand how blogging fits into their online marketing strategy

 - be able to enhance their WordPress blog with plugins and widgets